What Types of Materials Can Be Hot Foil Stamped?

 Why Hot Foil Stamping Is Perfect for Events

-• Takes only 1–2 minutes per guest
+• It takes only 1–2 minutes per guest

-• No drying time
+• It has no drying time

-• Guests can watch the process live
+• It allows guests to watch the process live

 • The foil reveal is incredibly satisfying

 That moment when guests peel back the foil and see their name in metallic calligraphy?
+It becomes part of the event itself.
+It creates a balance of luxury and handmade.
+One client even t

 Final Thoughts: The Best & Worst Materials